karno-bh/crosswordist/README.md

 don't know if those words either exist or not, valid or invalid. **These words just exist in the file of all English words that I have**.

+## Background

+This project was born as a challenge if it's possible to generate randomly a crossword.
+The idea is pretty simple: given a list of words, a random valid crossword should be generated from the list.
+Since there are many types of crosswords and this project is a kind of challenge american crossword type was chosen (american crossword type has much more intersections and words than other types).

 ## Getting Started

 ### Installation